-In conjunction with the above release, Apple Records put together the Anthology 2 Sampler CD which has this rare early version of “Taxman” as the fifth of its’ ten tracks.
+In conjunction with the above release, Apple Records put together the Anthology 2 Sampler CD which has this rare early version of “Taxman” as the fifth of its ten tracks.
 This was released simultaneously with the album and was sent to radio stations for promotion, it now being considered a rarity in itself.

 On November 20th, 2006, the Cirque du Soleil soundtrack “Love” was released featuring what turns out to be one of the most brilliantly conceived and executed effects of the album, this being the juxtaposition of placing the glimmering guitar solo from “Taxman” into the framework of “Drive My Car” on the track entitled “Drive My Car”/”The Word”/”What You’re Doing.”
 Not only are both songs in the same key (D major) but the solo length and rhythm fits perfectly into place as it melds strategically into the final two measures of the original “Drive My Car” solo.
-Being that Paul happened to have performed both of these guitar solos may have helped as well!
+The fact that Paul happened to have performed both of these guitar solos may have helped as well!

-The interesting box set “The Beatles In Mono” was released on September 9th, 2009 which featured the entire catalog of mono mixes as heard in the 60’s.
-The original mono mix of “Taxman,” with its’ louder instrumentation and earlier appearing cowbell, appears in this set.
+The interesting box set “The Beatles In Mono” was released on September 9th, 2009, which featured the entire catalog of mono mixes as heard in the '60s.
+The original mono mix of “Taxman,” with its louder instrumentation and earlier appearing cowbell, appears in this set.

 Also of interest is the July 13th, 1992 release of “Live In Japan,” the concert performance of “Taxman” by George and friends the previous December appearing therein.

 Four days after “Revolver” was released in the US, The Beatles began their final American tour.
 However, if you expected them to perform any songs from their new album, you were to be sorely disappointed.
-We can only imagine what it would be like to hear the explosive “Taxman” on stage but, as it was, George continued to sing “If I Needed Someone” for his vocal contribution of their short set.
-To help us play pretend, we can view the animated group perform the song in Japan in The Beatles version of the video game “Rock Band.”
+We can only imagine what it would be like to hear the explosive “Taxman” on stage but, as it was, George continued to sing “If I Needed Someone” for his vocal contribution to their short set.
+To help us play pretend, we can view the animated group performing the song in Japan in The Beatles version of the video game “Rock Band.”

 This is not to say that it hadn’t been sung by George on stage.
 As mentioned above, his brief Japanese tour between December 1st and 17th, 1991 included many Beatles hits including “Taxman.”
 With the original “Revolver” count-in played over the loudspeakers, they launch into a nearly four minute version of the song with two amazing lead guitar solos played by Eric Clapton.
-Also in the affair are an additional verse and bridge.
+Also includeed are an additional verse and bridge.
 The new verse reads: “If I reduce it again, you’ll see (ah, ah, Boris Yeltsin) get back more at the V.A.T. (ah, ah, Mr. Bush)” The new bridge: “If you get a head, I’ll tax your hat, If you get a pet, I’ll tax your cat, If you wipe your feet, I’ll tax the mat, If you’re overweight, I’ll tax your fat."

 George also performed "Taxman" during a benefit concert for the Natural Law Part on April 6th, 1992 at the Royal Albert Hall in London.

-While it is true that “Taxman” is a pseudo political song depicting their financial concerns at the time – a time long passed – it does not come across as dated today, many decades later.
+While it is true that “Taxman” is a pseudo political song depicting their financial concerns at the time – a time long past – it does not come across as dated today, many decades later.
 In fact, it wears very well in modern society.
-Who doesn’t wish they didn’t have to pay out a good percentage of their hard-earned wages to a government that they don’t fully agree with, no matter what country you live in?
+Who doesn’t wish they didn’t have to pay out a good percentage of their hard-earned wages to a government that they don’t fully agree with, no matter what country they live in?
 And in the US, it’s no coincidence that this Beatles classic gets a whole lot of airplay on and around April 15th of every year!

 Written by: George Harrison